wdporter/i-am-that-ebook/src/97-the-mind-and-the-world-are-not-separate/readme.md

 <p><b>Q:</b> Does it imply acceptance by a living master belonging to the same tradition?</p>

 <p><b>M:</b> Those who practise the <a href="The practice which produces success, <em>siddhi</em>.">sadhana</a> of focussing their minds on “I am” may feel related to others
-who have followed the same *sadhana* and succeeded.
+who have followed the same <i>sadhana</i> and succeeded.
 They may decide to verbalise their sense of kinship by calling themselves *Navanath*s.
 It gives them the pleasure of belonging to an established tradition.</p>